jcheminform/cpvsAPI/README.md

 RESOURCES_HOME    Direct to resources file in cpvsapi

-One can use resources.sh in cpvsapi to run it as
+One can use resources.sh in cpvsapi and run it as

 source resources.sh receptor_name